wcolts2000/testing-iii/README.md

 ### Controls Component

-- [] provide buttons to toggle the `closed` and `locked` states.
+- [ x ] provide buttons to toggle the `closed` and `locked` states.
-- [] buttons' text changes to reflect the state the door will be in if clicked
+- [ x ] buttons' text changes to reflect the state the door will be in if clicked
-- [] the closed toggle button is disabled if the gate is closed
+- [ x ] the closed toggle button is disabled if the gate is ~~closed~~ locked
-- [] the locked toggle button is disabled if the gate is open
+- [ x ] the locked toggle button is disabled if the gate is open

 ## Stretch Problem